kkirss/price-prediction/README.md

 Note: The package is not run in watch mode when running `pnpm run dev`.
       This improves performance, but means that changes to the config will not be picked up until the next build.

+### Infrastructure

+The infrastructure is managed using [Terraform](https://www.terraform.io/).
+This allows defining the infrastructure as code (IaC).

+We use [Scaleway](https://www.scaleway.com/) as the cloud provider.
+Using it because it's cheap, has good features and has a Terraform provider.